Australian Maths Trust

 • Purpose: Select students for the Spring School of Excellence.

-The Olympiad programs are supported by the Australian Government Department of Industry, Science and Resources through the Science Competitions: Mathematics and Informatics Olympiads grant opportunity.
-The Olympiad programs are also supported by the Trust’s National Sponsor of the Australian Informatics and Mathematical Olympiads, Jane Street.
+The Olympiad programs are supported by the Australian Government Department of Industry, Science, Energy and Resources through the Science Competitions: Mathematics and Informatics Olympiads grant opportunity.
+The Olympiad programs are also supported by the Major Partner of the AMT’s Olympiad Program, Jane Street, and Olympiad Program Partner, Optiver.

 The AMT’s EGMO initiative received grant funding from the Australian Government through the Department of Industry, Science and Resources under the Inspiring Australia – Science Engagement Programme.